Ergodicity probes: using time-fluctuations to measure the Hilbert space dimension: Summary of RMT Approach

 with

 where the superscript $(n)$ is left out for $n=1$.
 The latter two terms in Eq. (\ref{eq:Corr_Func}) arise as an explicit result of the orthogonality factor in Eq. (\ref{eq:p_c}).

-We stress here that the generating function Eq. \eqref{eq:gen_func_1} explicitly requires $\mu \neq \nu$, as it models the interactions due to mutual orthogonality of two random wavefunctions.
+We stress here that the generating function Eq. \eqref{eq:gen_func_1} explicitly requires $\mu \neq \nu$, as it models the interactions due to mutual orthogonality of two random wave functions.
 For the diagonal part, we have the much simpler generating function,